 That said I will never forget that this blog was born to be a Mummy Blog.
 I feel strongly about supporting other mums as they surf the tidal wave of emotions parenthood brings.
 I want to use this space to celebrate and support all things ‘mummy’ related – but especially the emotional health and well-being of Australian mums as they sew their time, energy, patience and hard earned finance into the lives of their little people.

 In my other life (you know, the one I had before kids and obsessive blogging) I worked as a case manager within the disability service system.
 More recently I’ve studied project management, business management and marketing and worked part-time raising community awareness as the Regional Manager of a dance school for children and young adults with Down syndrome – that was just a little bit magical.
-At the moment I’ve taken a few months off paid work to care for my mum who has alzheimers.
-That one is tough and something I’m working through day-by-day.
+At the moment I’m working from home part-time as a digital communication consultant and caring for my mum who has alzheimers.
+(That one is tough and something I’m working through day-by-day.)

 And now, in the spirit of keeping it real, this is what I really look like ……